 Ross was chief counsel to two governors of Connecticut and was a member of the current governor’s transition team.
-He has served as Chair of the Connecticut Judicial Review Council, which is responsible for the investigation and discipline of state judges, and as a member of the state’s Judicial Selection Commission.
+He has served as Chair of the Connecticut Judicial Review Council, which is responsible for the investigation and discipline of state judges, and was a member of the state’s Judicial Selection Commission.
 He was appointed by Chief Judges for the U.S. District Court to serve on Magistrate Judge Merit Selection Panels and on the District’s Attorney Grievance Committee.

 Ross was a law clerk to U.S. District Judge Robert N. Chatigny.